-- Collective communication routines are often built on top of MPI point to point messages. - In this case the collectives are just library routines. - You could re-implement them yourself.
-But: - Its a specialised skill best left to the experts. - Hopefully somebody else will optimise them for each platform you use. - There is nothing in the API that requires this however. - The collective routines give greater scope to library developers to utilise hardware features of the target platform. - Barrier synchronisation hardware - Hardware broadcast/multicast - Shared memory nodes - etc.
+- Collective communication routines are sometimes built on top of MPI point to point messages. - In this case the collectives are just library routines. - You could re-implement them yourself.
+But: - The optimal algorithms are quite complex and non-intuitive. - Hopefully somebody else will optimise them for each platform. - There is nothing in the API that requires this however. - The collective routines give greater scope to library developers to utilise hardware features of the target platform. - Barrier synchronisation hardware - Hardware broadcast/multicast - Shared memory nodes - etc.